We conduct

 feelings, and experiences are important.
 However, the

-evaluator will not ask children to choose between parents.
+evaluator typically will not directly ask children to choose between parents.

 This would not be fair to the children and only keeps them